FernandaCastro/spring-challenges-catering/README.md

-05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler 08-provide_images_with_WebClient | Provide images for Client requests using WebClient 09-Improved_logging_using_AOP    | Log requests and responses using SpringAOP
+05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler 08-provide_images_with_WebClient | Provide images for Client requests using SpringWebClient 09-improved_logging_using_AOP    | Log requests and responses using SpringAOP 10-bulk_import_with_SpringBatch  | Import Jobs from csv file using Spring Batch